HDFGroup/vol-rest/README.md

 REST VOL plugin.

-If the REST VOL plugin was built using Autotools, it is highly recommended that compilation of HDF5 REST VOL applications be done using the supplied `h5cc` script, as it will manage linking with the HDF5 library. `h5cc` may be found in the `/bin` directory of the installation.
+If the REST VOL plugin was built using Autotools, it is highly recommended that compilation of HDF5 REST VOL plugin applications be done using the supplied `h5cc` script, as it will manage linking with the HDF5 library. `h5cc` may be found in the `/bin` directory of the installation.
 The above notice about additional libraries applies to usage of `h5cc`.
 For example: